Deep neural networks have an inbuilt Occam's razor: Discussion

-While we have explored some key ingredients, the full question of why DNNs generalize so well remains open.
-Understanding what the extra 2nd-order effects of hyperparameter tuning etc.\ are, or how feature learning (which is not present in Bayesian GPs) improves generalization are important problems that our methods are unlikely to solve.
-Our results do not preclude the fact that SGD optimization itself can also introduce useful inductive biases (see also~\cref{sec:introlit}).
-Simplicity bias is one of many inductive biases that DNNs likely exhibit.
-Much of the exciting recent progress in foundation models such as GPT-4 likely arises from inductive biases well beyond just simplicity, although simplicity bias plays an important role for such models~\cite{bhattamishra2022simplicity}.
-Systematically studying and understanding how these biases interact with data remains one of the key challenges in modern machine learning.
+Much of the exciting recent progress in foundation models such as GPT-4 likely arises from optimiser-induced inductive biases beyond the simplicity bias at initialisation that may also play an important role there~\cite{bhattamishra2022simplicity}.
+Direct inspiration from biology can also provide inspiration for alternate inductive biases, as recently shown for image recognition in CNNs~\cite{evans2022biological}.
+Systematically studying and understanding how these inductive biases interact with data remains one of the key challenges in modern machine learning.

-Finally, our observations about inductive bias can be inverted to reveal properties of the data on which DNNs are successful at learning.
-For example, data cannot be too complex.
-Furthermore, the remarkable success of DNNs on a broad range of scientific problems~\cite{ching2018opportunities,mehta2019high,carleo2019machine,karniadakis2021physics} suggests that their inductive biases must recapitulate something deep about the structure of the natural world~\cite{lin2017does}.
-Understanding why DNNs choose the solutions they do may, in turn, generate profound insights into nature itself.
+Finally, our observations about inductive bias can be inverted to identify characteristics -- such as limits on the complexity -- of the data that DNNs can successfully learn.
+In particular, the remarkable success of DNNs on a broad range of scientific problems~\cite{ching2018opportunities,mehta2019high,carleo2019machine,karniadakis2021physics} suggests that their inductive biases must recapitulate something deep about the structure of the natural world~\cite{lin2017does}.
+By understanding why DNNs select specific solutions, we may, in turn, gain profound insights into the structure of nature itself.

 \acknowledgements We thank Satwik Bhattamishra, Kamal Dingle, Nayara Fonseca, and Yoonsoo Nam for helpful discussions.
+C.M. acknowledges funding from an EPSRC iCASE grant with IBM (grant number EP/S513842/1)